kevinpt/vhdl-extras/doc/rst/modules/auto/timing_ops_xilinx.rst

 .. vhdl:procedure:: procedure report_time_precision(Identifier : in string; Cycles : in clock_cycles; Requested_secs : in real; Actual_secs : in real);

+  Report statement for checking difference between requested time value and the output of to_clock_cycles

   :param Identifier:
   :type Identifier: in string